home-assistant/home-assistant.io/source/_integrations/weatherkit.markdown

     3. For the identifier, Apple recommends using a reverse-DNS style name, like `com.example.homeassistant`.
     4. Save the identifier you used.
 This is your **Service ID**.

-Now that you have all the credentials, you can add a new WeatherKit integration entry.
+You can add a new WeatherKit integration entry now that you have all the credentials.
 Using the details from earlier, it should look something like this:

 - **Key ID**: `ABC123DEFG`
 - **Service ID**: `com.example.homeassistant`
-- **Apple Team ID**: `ABC123DEFG`
+- **Apple team ID**: `ABC123DEFG`
   - This value can be found in the top-right of the Apple Developer website.
-- **Private Key**: `-----BEGIN PRIVATE KEY----- [...]`
+- **Private key**: `-----BEGIN PRIVATE KEY----- [...]`
   - Open the `.p8` file you downloaded earlier in a text editor and copy the contents into this field.